Hip Hop Bommi Bop

 "Hip Hop Bommi Bop" is a parody hip hop version of the Die Toten Hosen song "Eisgekühlter Bommerlunder".
 The song was born with the cooperation with Fab Five Freddy and is one of the first German hip hop songs.

 A remix of the song ("Tap into America-Mix") was released on Auf dem Kreuzzug ins Glück.
 It features a more aggressive part for Die Toten Hosen.
 This version was also added to the greatest hits album Reich & sexy.

 Music video

-The video depicts the band and Fab Five Freddy in a situation, where the band members are cannibalistic natives and Freddy is in their cauldron, being cooked and singing the song.
+The video depicts the band and Fab Five Freddy in a situation, where the band members are cannibalistic natives wearing blackface and Freddy is in their cauldron, being cooked and singing the song.